s4ysolutions/whisper-s4y/README.md

 and then use the `tf.lite.TFLiteConverter` to convert the model fails on the tiny models which are most valuable in the TF lite targeted environments.

-Besides this task the helper functions suggests the LogMel Spectrogram extraction and solving the notorious crash problem with the weird message like this one:
+Besides this task the helper functions suggest the LogMel Spectrogram extraction and solving the notorious crash problem with the weird message like this one:

 ```